Jenna Josepher

 "Be patient with yourself and stay humble." — Me, to me, circa 2011.

-I'd also add: stay humble because humility is what keeps you curious.
+And humility because it's what keeps you curious.
 And curiosity is everything.

 Q If you could talk to an expert to gain more insight on something, what would it be about?